Age structure alters optimal hospital allocation for reducing tuberculosis fatalities in South Korea: Methods

 \subsection{Raw data sources and spatial resolution}

 We utilize publicly available datasets reported annually from 2014 to 2022, provided by KDCA~\cite{KDCA} and KOSIS~\cite{KOSIS}.
-This study requires age-disaggregated demographic and TB-related information at the district level, the higher-resolution administrative unit.
 Over this nine-year period, data have been collected for 17 provinces and 228 districts.
-In contrast to demographic information, such as the number $N$ of newly reported TB cases and the number $D$ of TB-related deaths by age group, non-demographic information, including the number $H$ of hospitals, is available at the district scale.
+Demographic information, such as the number $N$ of newly reported TB cases and the number $D$ of TB-related deaths by age group, is available at the provincial level, whereas non-demographic information, including the number $H$ of hospitals, is available at the district level.
+As of 2022, South Korea comprises 228 ``si-gun-gu'' districts (municipal government level, higher-resolution administrative units), which belong to 17 ``si-do'' provinces (regional local government level, lower-resolution units).
+Each province includes as few as 2 districts (Jeju Special Self-Governing Province) and as many as 31 districts (Gyeonggi-do, part of the Seoul metropolitan area).
 Here, ``hospital'' refers to a secondary care hospital equipped to provide appropriate treatment for TB.
-The annual totals of each dataset are summarized in Table~\ref{tab:data_info_sido}, and a subset of the data is visualized regionally in Fig.~\ref{fig:hND}.
+The annual totals of these source datasets are summarized in Table~\ref{tab:data_info_sido}.
+The province-level TB counts and district-level hospital counts form the basis for the reconstructed dataset.

-Figure~\ref{fig:hND} shows the temporal patterns of these data for each province separately.
-Seoul-si and Gyeonggi-do exhibit markedly higher values across all measured quantities than other provinces, reflecting their combined population of nearly half of South Korea’s total population (approximately 22 million out of 50 million).
-The number $N$ of newly reported TB cases shows a consistent downward trend across all provinces [Fig.~\ref{fig:hND}(a)], and the number $D$ of TB-related deaths also decreases with small fluctuations [Fig.~\ref{fig:hND}(b)], indicating steady nationwide progress toward TB control.
-The number $H$ of hospitals remains nearly unchanged in most provinces, except for Gyeonggi-do.
-As a major metropolitan region surrounding the capital city Seoul, Gyeonggi-do has continued to experience population growth driven by suburbanization.
-This population increase has been accompanied by a growing demand for infrastructure, including hospitals.